majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module5/lab1.rst

 NGINX Plus Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

-**Define the upsteam, health check, and server block needed for the demo.**
+**Define the upstream, health check, and server block needed for the demo.**

 .. note:: Execute this command on the NGINX Plus Master instance.